 For West Virginia students unable to commute to Marshall or WVU for a campus-based program, there are master’s in communication programs available online.
 Online programs typically give students greater flexibility than campus-based study, which is ideal for those intending to maintain a full-time job or who have other significant commitments while pursuing their degree.
 They are also a good option for students interested in pursuing a specialization not offered by the campus programs at Marshall or WVU, like strategic communication, integrated marketing communications or technical communication, as well as those with disabilities or other restrictions that may make classroom learning difficult.

-WVU offers two additional online master’s degrees in communication through its Reed College of Media: a Master of Science in Data Marketing Communications (DMC) and a Master of Science in Integrated Marketing Communications (IMC).
-Touted as “the nation’s first master’s degree focused specifically on the impact of data in marketing communications,” the DMC program explores how data science can be used to shape, improve, and measure marketing campaigns.
-It is entirely online, with no on-campus requirements, and designed to be completed in as little as 16 months.
-Students move through the program in a cohort, taking 11 courses for a total of 33 credit hours.
-Core courses in the DMC specialization include Brand Data Collection and Visualization, Social Media Optimization, Audience Segmentation, User Experience Platforms, and Campaign Metrics and Assessment.
-Students in the program can choose from electives such as Web Metrics and SEO, B2B Direct Marketing, Visual Information Design, Media Analysis, and Applied Public Relations.
+WVU offers three additional online master’s degrees in communication through its Reed College of Media: a Master of Science in Data Marketing Communications, a Master of Science in Integrated Marketing Communications (IMC), and a Master of Science in Digital Marketing Communications.
+Touted as “the nation’s first master’s degree focused specifically on the impact of data in marketing communications,” the Data Marketing Communications program explores how data can be used to shape, improve, and measure marketing campaigns.
+It is entirely online, with no on-campus requirements, and designed to be completed in as few as 18 months.
+Students move through the program in a cohort, taking 10 courses for a total of 30 credit hours.
+Core courses in the program include Brand Data Collection and Visualization, Social Media Optimization, Audience Segmentation, Data Management Platforms, Message Customization, Campaign Planning and Programmatic Media Buying, Campaign Metrics and Assessment, and Messaging for CRM.

 The online IMC master’s program at WVU helps prepare graduates to take a holistic approach to communication, integrating multiple disciplines (e.g., public relations, advertising, digital media, direct marketing) to create consistent messaging for a company or organization.
-Much like the DMC program, courses are delivered entirely online, and a total of 33 credits are required for graduation.
-The IMC curriculum consists of four core courses in Marketing Research and Analysis, Audience Insight, Brand Equity Management, and Emerging Media and the Market.
-There are over 20 electives available to students, including Healthcare Marketing, Global Brand Communication, Sports Marketing, Crisis Communication, Digital Storytelling, and Augmented Reality and Virtual Reality in IMC.
+Much like the Data Marketing Communications program, courses are delivered entirely online, with students taking ten courses for a total of 30 credits to receive their degree.
+Students have the option to customize their program of study by selecting from more than 25 electives or they can pursue an optional Area of Emphasis / Specialization in Creative Strategy, Data Marketing Communications, Digital and Social Media, Healthcare Communications, Higher Education Marketing, or Public Relations Leadership.
 The final course in WVU’s online IMC program (IMC Campaigns) requires students to complete a capstone project, where they employ everything they learned in their studies to solve an actual marketing issue for a real-world client.

 West Virginia University(Morgantown)